“A Comparative Study/Analysis Between the English Language and the Astori Dialect of the Shina Language based on Affixation

 Methodology

 To conduct our research, we have gone through the technique of qualitative method of data collection.
-Therefore, we employed three primary methodologies to examine the similarities between the English language and the Astori dialect of the Shina language on the basis of prefixation and suffixation.
+Therefore, we employed three primary methodologies to examine the similarities between the English language and the Astori dialect of the Shina language based on prefixation and suffixation.
 Thus, we reviewed articles and related documents, arranged word lists, and attempted interviews.

-Moreover, after a micro-level study in affixation of both languages in articles, books and related documents, we assembled a word list of both languages on the basis of similarity in their characteristics.
+Moreover, after a micro-level study in affixation of both languages in articles, books and related documents, we assembled a word list of both languages based on similarity in their characteristics.
 Apart from them, we divided affixes with their respective words to form the combination of affixation and word.

 At last, several interviews have been taken with the native speakers of the Astori dialect of the Shina language and they were almost 100 in number, in which most of the participants were literate and also were familiar with the concept of prefixation and suffixation in both targeted languages.
 Also, the location of this sampling was the Astori speakers around the centre area of Gilgit.
 In addition, for the affixation in the English language we strived in different books and websites as well as in articles also.